-- 12.1.1 These departments are headed by Officials appointed in terms of Section 56.
+These departments are headed by Officials appointed in terms of Section 56.
 The responsibilities and functions of each of these departments are explained in further in this report.

-DECISION-MAKING PROCESSES
+3.1.1 DECISION-MAKING PROCESSES

-- The Council of the Zululand District Municipality consists of 34 Councilors, 40% of which are proportionally elected and 60% elected to the district municipality from respective local municipalities.
-The Council is chaired by the Speaker, The Honourable Clllr.
-V. Mbuyisa.

-- The Executive Committee is chaired by His Worship the Mayor Cllr.
-M. Hlatshwayo.

-- In order to ensure that there is synergy, and adequate monitoring and control in the performance of the municipality towards achieving the strategic goals that Council set itself; the Council established Portfolio Committees, with each one chaired by an EXCO Member.
-These Committees meet regularly to track the progress made from time to time in the implementation of the Integrated Development Plan (IDP) of the Municipality.

-- The following portfolio committees are operational in the District:

-- o Disaster Management, Health and Safety

-- o Finance and Budgeting

-- LED, Tourism Planning and GIS
+- The Council of the Zululand District Municipality consists of 34 Councilors, 40% of which are proportionally elected and 60% elected to the district municipality from respective local municipalities. - The Executive Committee is chaired by His Worship the Mayor Cllr.
+Inkosi Buthelezi E.M, - In order to ensure that there is synergy, and adequate monitoring and control in the performance of the municipality towards achieving the strategic goals that Council set itself; the Council established Portfolio Committees, with each one chaired by an EXCO Member.
+These Committees meet regularly to track the progress made from time to time in the implementation of the Integrated Development Plan (IDP) of the Municipality. - The following portfolio committees are operational in the District: - o Corporate, Disaster Management, Health and Safety - Finance and Budgeting - LED, Community, Planning and GIS - Capex and Water Provision - Local Labour Forum - o MPAC

-- Community and Social Development

-- o Capex and Water Provision

-- o Local Labour Forum

-- o MPAC

-12.1.2 EXTERNAL COMMUNICATION
+3.1.2 EXTERNAL COMMUNICATION

-12.1.2.1 Integovernmental Relations
+3.1.2.1 Integovernmental Relations